-SafeAssign is a tool available in Blackboard to help promote originality and create opportunities to help students identify how to properly attribute sources rather than paraphrase.
-SafeAssign is based on a unique text matching algorithm capable of detecting exact and inexact matching between a paper and source material.
-Assignments are compared against several databases containing millions of articles dating from the 1990s to the present.
-After the comparison, a report is generated that details the percentage of text in your paper that matches existing sources.
+SafeAssign is a tool available on Blackboard to help promote originality and create opportunities for students to identify how to attribute sources properly rather than paraphrase.
+SafeAssign is based on a unique text-matching algorithm that detects exact and inexact matching between a paper and source material.
+Assignments are compared against several databases containing millions of articles dating from the 1990s.
+After the comparison, a report details the percentage of text in your paper that matches existing sources.